LIIK: The last of the offended – Russia’s first post-Putin diplomats

 When asked what made them change their minds about the West, many refer to events of the recent past – ones in which Russia’s stance has differed significantly from that of the West.
 For one interlocutor, born in 1986, this was the 2008 war in Georgia: “That was the first time I was really disappointed in the Western media – they portrayed it as if it was the Soviet invasion of Afghanistan.
 Earlier, I had thought that the Russian media can say anything they like, but Westerners must have some standards.”

-Others point to occasions when they believe the West refused to cooperate with Russia: “For many years Russia has offered cooperation on missile defence, but NATO says no – they have a separate system,” says a source born in 1981.
-“NATO refuses to cooperate with the Tashkent treaty organisation [the Collective Security Treaty Organisation], saying that this is a Russian-led pseudo-organisation.
+Others point to occasions when they believe the West refused to co-operate with Russia: “For many years Russia has offered co-operation on missile defence, but Nato says no – they have a separate system,” says a source born in 1981.
+“Nato refuses to co-operate with the Tashkent treaty organisation [the Collective Security Treaty Organisation], saying that this is a Russian-led pseudo-organisation.
 The EU says they cannot talk with the Eurasian Union because this is curated by Moscow.”
 Others mention real or perceived Western double standards: “Trump says that Golan is Israeli territory – but Crimea is not Russia’s,” says a source born in 1987.
 “The president of Yemen has escaped from the country, but the West still recognises him as president,” says a source born in 1981.
 “Yanukovych signed an agreement with European foreign ministers, but the next day they stopped recognising him – even though he was still in the country.”

 For some, though, disappointment emanates less from particular events than from fundamental undercurrents: “I came to understand that [countries’] initiatives are motivated by egoistic considerations and there are no universal rules.
-For as long as free trade benefited the US, it was a universal virtue – but, as soon as it started benefiting the US less, it was less good,” says an interviewee born in 1979.
+For as long as free trade benefited the US, it was a universal virtue; but as soon as it started benefiting the US less, it was less good,” says an interviewee born in 1979.
 “I realised that there is no altruism, no one gives Russia anything just like that, and the so-called rules-based international order is, in fact, US hegemony.
 It became fully evident to me only quite recently – once the hegemony started crumbling and the US started doing things they had always criticised.
 Then they started tweaking their policies towards weakening China – without China having annexed anything or shot down any aeroplanes.”

 A recurrent theme is the failure to make the post-1991 Russia-West relationship ‘equal’.
 The idea – supposedly Mikhail Gorbachev’s – that the West and Russia could ‘meet in the middle’, take the best parts of the capitalist and socialist systems, and jointly build a better future has influenced many Russian minds, both young and old.
 And many now feel that the West has treated Russia as a second-rate country, a loser, whose experience and views have no worth.
 “I knew that something had gone very wrong in our country,” recalls an interlocutor born in 1983, referring to the Soviet Union.
 “Sometimes I would ask why my mother would not make cake for me, and then I realised we could not buy eggs … So when we started having contacts with the West, I had high expectations – I thought that they know how to do it, so they will come and help us get it right.
 But I was not ready to declare our whole life experience worthless.
 When I went with my parents to the German consulate to apply for a visa, I put on my young October child sign – because I wanted the Germans to know that they are giving this visa to a young October child.”

 Numerous sources recount similar memories; the sentiment is shared by people of varying ages.
-“We thought that this was our joint victory over communism,” says a young diplomat.
+“We thought that this was our joint victory over Communism,” says a young diplomat.
 “But then the West said: ‘You lost.’
-And, at the bottom of our souls, we actually understand it: we won ourselves, but we lost to the West.
+And at the bottom of our souls, we actually understand it: we won ourselves, but we lost to the West.
 But, as we do not admit it publicly, a problem arises which affects the basics of the relationship.”

-For some, though, the disappointment has more recent causes: not just the souring of relations since 2014, but also Brexit, the Trump presidency, and the way many in the West blamed Russia for both these phenomena.
+For some, though, the disappointment has more recent causes: not just the souring of relations since 2014, but also Brexit, the Trump presidency and the way many in the West blamed Russia for both these phenomena.
 Despite the unhappy outcome of the 1990s Russia-West courtship, it is in the current era – since 2014 – that this essentially liberal-leaning group has begun to feel that the West is denying them, as Russians, a fair hearing.
 “It seems to me that, since 2014, the best part of Western intellectuals stopped having empathy towards Russians as people.
 They said: ‘We’ll punish you for what your leader has done’,” argues a source born in 1991.
 “It puzzles me that there is no compassion … The West has lost curiosity towards us – where I’d expect questions, I do not get them, I get accusations instead.
-Or people wink that, ‘Yes, yes, you are a Russian, what can you say?’
+Or people wink that ‘Yes, yes, you are a Russian, what can you say?’
 That offends, though some in Russia are happy – they can now say that we have always told you [that] the West are Russophobes.”
 Others concur: “Stereotyp[ing] of Russians started, in fact, earlier and grew with Putinism,” says a source born in 1980.
 “A person from Russia, especially if he represents a government-affiliated institution, must be a voice of authoritarianism.”
 Some are so tired of the role of ‘a Russian’ imposed on them at Western seminars that they have stopped attending them altogether.

 Despite this, some people still remain bridge-builders and compromise-seekers.
 Others have always subscribed to a more realist view of international relations – so, for them, what happened is just confirmation of their worldview.
 And one must not forget the happy opportunists for whom any disappointment would be impossible, as they never had idealistic expectations to start with.
 “Intellectually, I am a European federalist,” admits an interlocutor born in 1973.
-“But, through my policy proposals, I have consciously strongly harmed Russia-EU relations, because I defend the interests of Russia and also those of my client [a big Russian state company].”
+“But through my policy proposals, I have consciously strongly harmed Russia-EU relations, because I defend the interests of Russia and also those of my client [a big Russian state company].”
 Still, by and large, the “offended” narrative holds powerful sway among many.
 “Russia and the West are united in disappointment – both think the other owes them something,” comments a young academic, born in 1985.

 Their Putin

-The two sides may be united in disappointment, but the state of relations between Russia and the West over the last quarter-century is not likely to dramatically alter this when Putin finally leaves the scene.
+The two sides may be united in disappointment, but the state of relations between Russia and the West over the last quarter century is not likely to dramatically alter this when Putin finally leaves the scene.
 And this is not because Putin’s views are uniformly shared.
 Among the individuals interviewed for this paper, hardly anyone can be considered a true Putinist.
 “I have never voted for him,” admitted a source that is among the more hawkish voices on the West.
 Yet it appears that the ideals and relationship of the 1990s will not return.
 “Maybe it is time for the West to realise that it is not that Putin is bad, but that [Boris] Yeltsin was an exception,” suggested one young diplomat mildly.

 How do young foreign policymakers position themselves inside the Putinist system?
 For those already working, experience of life in the corridors of power has strongly influenced their views and behavioural strategies.
 Those who now work in state institutions observe a state of inertia and stagnation; for many of them, ‘waiting it out’ has become a survival strategy.
 “Right now, everyone is tired,” says one ministry interviewee, born in 1992.
 “The people who are in power too.
 The regime cannot renew, thus it freezes itself – and, in these conditions, it is quite useless to try to explain or propose anything to anyone.
 Better to be silent.”
 His older peers agree: “After the election of 2018, no big reshuffles happened or new policies emerged,” says a source who works closely with the Kremlin.
 “Now, all expect that that will happen after the Duma election in 2021, but, frankly, I am not sure at all.
 It seems that our president is tired as well as comfortable … [there is] no energy left for conceptual changes.”